kanamesasaki/thermocraft/src/content/articles/floating-point-error.md

 ---
 title: 'Tracking the Floating Point Error'
-description: 'If rounding errors for floating point numbers are critical for your numerical calculation, what is the correct way to estimate and track the error?
-We will look into the definition in IEEE 754-2019 and discuss a basic methodology for the error estimation.'
+description: 'Rounding errors are inevitable in floating-point arithmetic.
+In particular, after multiple operations, how errors propagate is not immediately obvious.
+In this article, we will look into the floating point definition in IEEE 754-2019 and discuss a basic methodology for the error estimation.'
 pubDate: 2025-05-18
-updatedDate: 2025-05-19
+updatedDate: 2025-08-01
 heroImage: ''
 tags: ['programming', 'numerical analysis']
 ---